MaPPmath/mappmath.github.io/pages/hsc/hsc17.md

 [people]: /about/people/

-**Christopher Night** studied astrophysics and mathematics at Villanova University and Harvard University.
-He is now a programmer working for Google on flight search.
+**Christopher Night** studied astrophysics and mathematics at Villanova University and Harvard University, and now works for Google as a software developer on their flight search service.
 He once designed a puzzle that appeared in a Ted talk by Randall Munroe, the author of XKCD.
-His favorite mathematicians are Martin Gardner and Vi Hart.
+Christopher's favorite mathematicians are Martin Gardner and Vi Hart.

 **Dr. Harold Reiter** [[www][reiter www]] is Professor of Mathematics at UNC Charlotte, and